 Read this booklet

 Fill out a Power of Attorney for Health Care form, if you wish.

 Bring this booklet, your medicines, vitamins, and herbal supplements, any medical records that have been given to you, recent X-rays and test results to your pre-surgery clinic visit.

-To go to the First Day Surgery Unit, enter at the hospital entrance.
-Follow the gray path to the D elevator.
-Take the D elevator to the 3rd floor and turn left to the First Day Surgery Unit entrance.
+To go to the First Day Surgery Unit, enter at the Hospital Entrance.
+Follow the stone path to the D elevators.
+Take a D elevator to the 3rd floor and turn left to the First Day Surgery Unit entrance.

 This is the 2nd floor…

 To get to the …